ideal-lab5/Grants-Program/applications/iris_followup.md

 #### IRIS SDK

 We intend to adapt the user interface developed as part of the initial Iris grant proposal for usage as an SDK for dapp developers on Iris.
 The SDK will facilitate development of user interfaces for contracts running on the Iris blockchain.
-As an exmaple, the Iris Asset Exchange UI from the initial grant proposal is one such application.
-We will adapt the current Iris UI to use this new SDK as well as demonstrate how to develop a simple data access marketplace.
+As an example, the Iris Asset Exchange UI from the initial grant proposal is one such application.
+We will adapt the current Iris UI to use this new SDK as well as demonstrate how to develop a simple data marketplace.

 Specifically, we intend to adapt the SDK from the functions available in these files: [https://github.com/ideal-lab5/ui/tree/master/src/services](https://github.com/ideal-lab5/ui/tree/master/src/services).